codebytere/node-mac-permissions/README.md

 If you need to ask for permissions, your app must be allowed to ask for permission :

-* for a Nodejs script/app, you can use a terminal app such as [iTerm2](https://iterm2.com/) (it won't work on macOS Terminal.app)
+* For a Nodejs script/app, you can use a terminal app such as [iTerm2](https://iterm2.com/) (it won't work on macOS Terminal.app)
-* for an Electron app (or equivalent), you'll have to update `Info.plist` to include a usage description key like `NSMicrophoneUsageDescription` for microphone permission.
+* For an Electron app (or equivalent), you'll have to update `Info.plist` to include a usage description key like `NSMicrophoneUsageDescription` for microphone permission.

+If you're using macOS 12.3 or newer, you'll need to ensure you have Python installed on your system, as macOS does not bundle it anymore.

 ## API